Jack Aubrey: Heraldry

 Achievement of Rear Admiral Sir Jack Aubrey.

 Portrayed in adaptations of the novels

 Jack Aubrey is played by Russell Crowe in the 2003 film Master and Commander: The Far Side of the World.
-He is played by David Robb in the BBC Radio 4 adaptations of the novels.
-Played by Michael Troughton in BBC Radio 4 six part adaption "Master and Commander" (1995).
+He is played by David Robb in the BBC Radio 4 adaptations of the novels and by Michael Troughton in the BBC Radio 4 six-part adaption Master and Commander (1995).